World Heritage Sites

 The articles offer short introductions to fabulous destinations around the world.
 Enjoy!

 There are many strange rock formations around the world.
-These ones are astonishingly beautiful as well, situated on a rough coastline in Northern...
+The ones at Giant's Causeway are astonishingly beautiful as well, situated on a rough...

+The West Norwegian Fjords are on the World Heritage List.
 Norway is famous for its fjords, and there are many of them along the western coast.
-Two are more special than the others.
-The UNESCO World Heritage...
+Two...

-This is a very nice town to walk around in, parts of which set you back a few hundred years in time.
-The UNESCO World Heritage List includes several...
+Strasbourg is a very nice town to walk around in, parts of which set you back a few hundred years in time.
+The UNESCO World Heritage List includes...

-Incredibly crowded, not least during the yearly festivities in July, Siena is a must-see in Tuscany.
-The UNESCO World Heritage List includes more...
+Incredibly crowded, not least during the annual festivities in July, Siena is a must-see town in Tuscany, Italy.
+The UNESCO World Heritage List...

 It is not down in any map; true places never are.
 (Herman Melville)